 NØCQC - Our "Aloha" Field Day Site

-The CQC Aloha Field Day site is all about fun, ham radio, getting kids of all ages on the air, enjoying the park, family activities, and, occasionally, each other.
+The CQC Aloha Field Day site is all about fun, ham radio, getting kids of all ages on the air, enjoying the outdoors, family activities, and each other.
 Although it's no longer mandatory, we strongly encourage you to wear Hawaiian shirts while operating.
 We will be having fun on the air, and fun in the sun.
-Once again, we will be operating under the catchy callsign of ABØCD.

 We'll begin set-up at the Aloha site after 1:00 p.m.
-Friday, June 26, but will actually have access to the group campground a day earlier than that.
+Friday, June 22nd, but will actually have access to the QTH a day earlier than that if needed.

-We'd love to have you set up shop on the circle and spend the two nights with us.
+We'd love to have you set up camp and spend the two nights with us.
 Daytrippers are more than welcome to stop by, mess around, operate for a while, and chew the fat -- or join us for dinner.

-There are no sewer hookups.
-The dump station is nearby.
+There are no sewer hookups and no dump station.